 The Clayford T. Grimm P.E.
 Scholarship Fund was established in November 2007 in memory of Tom Grimm who was a Founding and Honorary Member of TMS and friend and mentor to many.
 He passed away in 2003 after a lifetime of service and achievement to the masonry industry.
 This scholarship is available to Master’s degree students performing research in the field of masonry.
 The 2012 scholarship was presented to Roann Dawn Kelln, studying under the direction of Dr. Lisa R. Feldman at the University of Saskatchewan.

 The James L. Noland Student Scholarship Fund was established by TMS in memory of Jim Noland, former Executive Director of TMS and an Honorary Member of the Society.
-This fellowship is dedicated to promoting research in masonry-related topics by granting a $3000 award to graduate students performing research in masonry design, materials, construction, or any combination of these in a program of engineering, construction, architecture, or materials science.
-The 2015 fellowship was awarded to Marcos Javier Martinez Andino, under the direction of Dr. Sez Atamturkur at Clemson University, for his doctoral work on “Structural Behavior of Dry-Stack Masonry” at the 12th North American Masonry Conference at the University of Colorado at Denver, in May 2015.
-The next scholarship will be awarded at the 13th North American Masonry Conference.
+This fellowship is dedicated to promoting research in masonry-related topics by granting a $3,000 award to graduate students performing research in masonry design, materials, construction, or any combination of these in a program of engineering, construction, architecture, or materials science.

-The TMS Legacy Donor Recognition Program was created in 2016.
-Its purpose is to recognize the generosity of donors while creating resources for TMS to advance the knowledge of masonry for a sustainable world, through education, research, and practice.
-Donors may designate donations to one of the existing programs of TMS.
+The TMS Legacy Donor Recognition Program was created in 2016 to acknowledge the generosity of donors while creating resources for TMS to advance the knowledge of masonry for a sustainable world, through education, research, and practice.
+Donors may designate donations to one of the existing funds of TMS and TMS will acknowledge that donation to that fund, while also listing it in the Legacy Donation Recognition rolls.
+For donors giving a minimum one-time gift of $25,000 or more, an option for creating a new, named fund is offered.

 Donors will be recognized for the following Levels of Support:

-6. Supporters Circle – a gift of minimum $100 per year
+Supporters Circle — A gift of minimum $100 per year

 TMS will manage all programs and work with donors to determine where or how funds are to be used.
 For information on creating a legacy contact TMS at (303) 939-9700.